 - 1 cup dried farro

-- 2 1/4 cups low sodium vegetable broth
+- 2 1/4 cup low sodium vegetable broth

-- On a second burner,iIn a small skillet, add 1 tsp of olive and 1 cup of shredded mushrooms.
+On a second burner, in a small skillet, add 1 tsp of olive and 1 cup of sliced mushrooms.
 Cook for 5-8 minutes until golden brown.

-- Remove the mushrooms from the pan and pour into the pot with farro.
+Add the mushrooms into the pot with farro.

-- Add the remaining liquid to the pot.
-Once its almost all soaked up, add the Parmesan.
+Add the remaining liquid to the pot.
+Once its almost all soaked up, add 2 tbsp Parmesan.
 Cook for 1 more minute.